Financial Aid Programs

-The Federal Work Study Program is a need-based federal grant to help students fund educational expenses by providing part-time employment opportunities on campus.
+The Federal Work-Study Program is a need-based federal grant to help students fund educational expenses by providing part-time employment opportunities on campus.
 Students wishing to apply for participation in the program must submit a Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov and have a valid Expected Family Contribution (EFC) issued by the Department of Education.
 According to federal and state regulations and institutional policy, students must meet specific eligibility requirements.
-Application can be found on the Financial Aid Forms page or by clicking here.
+The application can be found on the Financial Aid Forms page or by clicking here.

 Federal Supplemental Educational Opportunity Grant

 FSEOG is a need-based federal grant to assist exceptionally needy students to help pay for post-secondary education.
 FSEOG recipients are required to be eligible for the Federal Pell Grant.

 The HERO Scholarship provides educational scholarship assistance to members of the Georgia National Guard and U.S. Military reservists who served in combat zones or the children of such members of the Georgia National Guard or U.S. Military Reservists.

 Various local organizations provide aid for deserving students on the basis of need and availability of funds.
 Examples of scholarships for which eligible students may apply include the following: Grainger, Klaydor, Hartline, and Aranas Scholarships.
 Students should check the Columbus Technical College website for current any scholarships.